qlik-oss/qlik-api-ts/README.md

 > **Warning**
 > This package is currently in pre-release mode and will likely change and break until the version number 1.0.0 is released.

-This package provides a JavaScript API for interacting with Qlik Sense REST APIs includin the QIX Engine from a single package that can be used in both Node.js and browser contexts.
+This package provides a JavaScript API for interacting with Qlik Sense REST APIs including the QIX Engine from a single package that can be used in both Node.js and browser contexts.

 ## Table of Contents